heavyai/rbc/doc/tutorials.md

 # RBC tutorials

-Different from how to guides, tutorials are longer and cover a broader set of features available in the RBC project.
+Unlike how-to guides, tutorials are longer and cover a broader set of features available in the RBC project.
 These tutorials are usually jupyter notebooks available in the `notebooks` repo and rendered here.